pa0005in/sawadeekard_price/README.md

 The script uses Python's library such as Pandas, Regular Expression, requests and BeautifulSoup4 to scrape, search and update the CSV file.

+## Scripts
+__Menu display.py__
+This main script contains an object oriented controller as menu, with each set called upon as a class.
+The script can be used after cloning in any software with Python interpreter.
+There is an option to not use the Shopify CSV file update feature and a simple CSV file will be generated containing ID, Name and Price.
+In order to use the Shopify CSV file update feature, it must be included into the same folder as the script.

+__Pokellector_Namegenerator.py (additional)__
+This additional script scrapes the list of names provided from the website Pokellector.com.
+The script can be used after cloning in any software with Python interpreter.
+The script will generate a CSV file containing ID and Name, and multiples will be created for cards with Reverse Holo option.
+In order to use the script, copy and paste the link directly from the webpage bar and include the last card within the set.

 ## Requirements
 Any python environment with interpreter can run the script.